A 2026 Guide to Assisted Living Facilities – How to Find the Right Community for You

 • The assisted living community is closing

-Remember that assisted living communities must give written 30-day notice to the resident and legal representative (usually a family member) before the resident is required to move out.
+Remember that assisted living communities must give a written 30-day notice to the resident and legal representative (usually a family member) before the resident is required to move out.

 • Can you drink alcohol in assisted living?